-Fall in Love With Jesse Rath And Nicole Sousa in J. Holtham's THE SPHERE OF FIXED STARS IN THE HEAVENS
+Fall in Love With Jesse Rath and Nicole Sousa in J. Holtham's THE SPHERE OF FIXED STARS IN THE HEAVENS

-BESPOKE PLAYS - a bicoastal new play development series - announces Jesse Rath (Being Human, Supergirl) and Nicole Sousa (This Game's Called Murder) will star in the first staged readings of The Sphere of Fixed Stars in the Heavens by J. Holtham (Supergirl, Handmaid's Tale), directed by Stephanie Sheh with narration by Madi Goff.
+Bespoke Plays - a bicoastal new play development series - announces Jesse (Being Human, Supergirl) and Nicole Sousa (This Game's Called Murder) will star in the first staged readings of The Sphere of Fixed Stars in the Heavens by J. Holtham (Supergirl, Handmaid's Tale), directed by Stephanie Sheh with narration by Madi Goff.

 On a rooftop in North Hollywood, Owen and Elodie meet at a friend's birthday party.
 Then they meet again.
 And again.
 And again.
 They get to know each other, learn about each other, and maybe start to like each other.
 Again.
 And again.
 And again.
 For both of them, this one encounter challenges what they know about love, desire, hope and time.
 They discover that nothing lasts forever...except some things do.